Dgraymd/fastmarching/README.md

 In the top part of each file there are specific TODO comments.

+- Reimplement FM2* as FM2: as a high level FMM user, with underlying FMM templated.
 - Restructure the folder and the CMake files in order to properly have examples and that stuff.
 - Substitute arg parsing with boost_options.
 - Remove relative file dependencies (#include "../../fmm", filename = "../../data", CMakeLists.txt deps, etc).